sethforprivacy/optoutpod.com/content/episodes/s1e10-chris-blec.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-10-05T15:26:30-05:00"
-description: Wondering what it's like to take the dive and switch to Linux and CalyxOS at once?
+summary: Wondering what it's like to take the dive and switch to Linux and CalyxOS at once?
 How does the recent push for vaccine mandates impact our journey towards privacy?
 This episode, we're sitting down with Chris Blec to chat about his journey to Linux and CalyxOS, security and privacy in cryptocurrency, our thoughts on the